T-TonyLiang/today-i-learned/python/cheat_sheet.md

 list = [0] * 100 # a list of size 100, all zeroes
 list = [x for x in range(9)] # using list comprehension
 ```
-Note:
-  - A list can have elements of multiple types

 ### Usage as a Stack
   - `list.append(value)` adds to end of list